Pheubel/VR-Minor/XR Development/XR Development.md

 @import "./DocAssets/fmodLoop.png"

 To get FMOD working with Unity first I have to install the plugin that has all the needed code and components to make it work.
-Then i have to go through the set up wizard, which makes me disable the build in audio system and replaces components in the active scene for their FMOD counterpart.
+Then I have to go through the set up wizard, which makes me disable the build in audio system and replaces components in the active scene for their FMOD counterpart.
 Next I need to create an FMOD project and set the build path for the audio banks, the containers of the audio events.
 In FMOD I can now add audio events with different clips and behaviors and then assign them to a bank.
 Now when I build the project it will create the banks inside of the Unity project and will be automatically recognised.

 With the workflow of setting it up I decided to check with a copy of our project if it can be used.
 A simple test sounded prommising as I was able to hear the song that is plying in our enviroment, but when I was testing it on the Quest there was a lack of audio.
 I remembered that the Quest runs on Android and might be seen as a mobile device, I added it as a target platform in the FMOD project settings and after building the banks again I was able to hear the song.